Description

 • Looking at the 30 days standard deviation of % in the last 5 years of ALPS Global Travel Beneficiaries ETF, we see it is relatively lower, thus better in comparison to the benchmark SPY (20.9%)

-• During the last 3 years, the volatility is %, which is lower, thus better than the value of 17.3% from the benchmark.
+• During the last 3 years, the historical 30 days volatility is 23.4%, which is larger, thus worse than the value of 17.5% from the benchmark.

 DownVol: